vatu-team/project-wordpress/readme.md

 ### Renaming the Project

 1. Change the project name references in `readme.md`
-1. Change the project name references in `composer.json`
 1. Change the project name references in `package.json`

 ### Initial Configuration